Note: This guide is broken into two pages, the Introduction (which you are looking at now), and the Requirements and Step by Step Instructions page.

 KnoppMyth installation is a quick way to get a basic Linux distribution installed and configured with MythTV.
 Even if you want to run later versions of the MythTV software, KnoppMyth provides a Debian platform (and collects the required dependencies) for later upgrade.
 It is also possible to install MythTV onto an existing Linux system; if you are proficient with some particular Linux distribution, and especially if you already have one installed on a machine to which you'd like to add MythTV, you might want to use that instead of installing with KnoppMyth.
 Keep in mind that if you want to make full use of the PVR's scheduled recording features, you should have this machine on and connected to its antenna around the clock.
 If you prefer to start from a pre-existing Linux installation, you might want to refer to the documents mentioned in our list of other resources below rather than following the directions here.

 The equipment we discuss here receives terrestrial broadcast (free over-the-air) digital television using an antenna.
-You will be able to use it for this purpose only in ATSC countries, namely the United States, Mexico, Canada, South Korea, Taiwan, and Argentina.
+You will be able to use it for this purpose only in ATSC countries, namely the United States, Mexico, Canada, South Korea, Taiwan (province of China), and Argentina.
 There is also commonly available equipment that works with the software we discuss here to receive free over-the-air analog television, and basic-tier analog cable.

 For various reasons, this equipment does not receive satellite television of any kind, nor does it receive encrypted digital cable.
 There is a good chance that there will never be equipment to receive most digital cable or satellite television directly with MythTV, especially since laws and regulations may allow entertainment companies from to stop such equipment from coming to market.
 If you follow the instructions here, you should assume that, for at least the time being, the PVR you build will have no access to encrypted satellite or digital cable programming.
 (However, certain conditional access systems that require set-top boxes can be made, with some loss of quality, to work with MythTV by connecting a video digitizer card to the analog outputs of a provider-supplied set-top box.
 This process is not described in this document.
 You can read more about interfacing MythTV with external set-top boxes at the MythTV IR Blaster HOWTO page; some people have, for example, been able to make MythTV work with DirecTV and DISH Network set-top boxes using an analog interface.
 When it is possible at all, this process will require additional hardware and configuration work that is not described in the present document.
 Other MythTV users have reported building systems that receive unencrypted digital cable.)